VinCBR900/VinCBR900/README.md

 - **Character-array strings.** `DIM A$(20)` plus slice indexing `A$(2,5)` — an HP BASIC style approach that avoids the overhead of a string heap.
 There is no equivalent in any Tiny BASIC without significant added code.
 - **`AUTO` line numbering.** Prompt with incrementing line numbers — saves typing.
 - **`HIMEM=` / `LOMEM=`.** Direct control of the program/variable memory boundaries.
 Useful when BASIC shares memory with machine code.
 - **Cassette LOAD/SAVE.** Via the Apple Cassette Interface — entirely hardware-specific.
-Little point for these toy systems apart from educational.
+Nowdays Little point for these toy systems apart from educational.

 #### What these Tiny BASIC variants have that Apple 1 BASIC doesn't